 Court Records are public records and available to anyone.
 They include a case file containing a court docket and all documents filed in your case.
 You are able to access court records on the website, or at the clerk’s office of the court where the case was filed.

 Each state maintains a record of a person’s criminal history.
 These state databases are all connected and you can track criminal histories from any other state.
-You are able to go to county courthouse and check in person, or check the website.
+You are able to go to the county courthouse and check in person or you can check the website.
 It is helpful to know the county the crime was committed in, and in the event that the crime was in a different state, you might have to pay a fee for a more complete search.

 A criminal records search you will be able to find out if someone has been arrested, charged, or convicted for these crimes:

 - Drug crimes like possession or trafficking.